syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Row.md

 {

-public partial class GridController : Controller
+ public class GridController : Controller

     {

-//

-// GET: /DetailTemplate/

          public ActionResult DetailTemplate()

         {

-var DataSource = new NorthwindDataContext().EmployeeViews.Take(9).ToList();
+           var DataSource = new NorthwindDataContext().EmployeeViews.ToList();

            ViewBag.datasource = DataSource;

            return View();

         }
     }

 }

 {% endhighlight  %}
 {% endtabs %}
 The following output is displayed as a result of the above code example.

 ![](Row_images/Row_img2.png)

-Hierachy
-{:.caption}

 ## Row Template

-RowTemplate is used to render your template in every row.
-It is used to place elements inside Grid rows.
-This feature makes it easier to customise Grid rows with HTML elements.
+Row template enables you to set the customized look and behavior to grid all rows. [`RowTemplate`](http://help.syncfusion.com/js/api/ejgrid#members:rowtemplate "rowTemplate") property can be used bind the `id` of HTML template.

+The following code example describes the above behavior.

 {% tabs %}